timvieira/blog/content/backprop-and-chainrule.md

 ## Summary

-Backprop is does not directly fall out of the the rules for differentiation that you learned in calculus (e.g., the chain rule).
+Backprop does not directly fall out of the rules for differentiation that you learned in calculus (e.g., the chain rule).

 * This is because it operates on a more general family of functions: *programs* which have *intermediate variables*.
 Supporting intermediate variables is